flaviostutz/common-targets/README.md

 ## Proposal

+The targets are grouped into

+- **Build** - installation of dependencies, compiling, packaging etc
+- **Lint** - checks on code style, formatting, code smells, best practices, outdated libraries, security checks etc
+- **Test** - unit tests, integration tests and other tests on software
+- **Release** - documentation generation, changelog, version definition, versioned packaging, publishing to registry, deployment to runtime environment
+- **Developer** - tool installation on the developer machine, lockfile update etc

+Those groups should comprise most of the tasks throughout the software lifecycle.

 ### Target list

+#### developer

 - "prepare"
   - installs (or checks) any tools required on the developer machine to build this software (such as nvm, brew, python, golang etc)
   - normally this operation is done once by the developer for an specific project
   - in CI environment, normally those tools are provided by the running machine, or provisioned via specific tasks (such as GH Actions for NPM etc)

+- "all"
+  - run build, lint, test and other checks necessary to verify that this software complies with minimum quality standards
+  - useful for the developer to do a fast check on the software before pushing to the repo

+- "clean"
+  - cleans up any temporary or transient files created during build/lint/test so we can perform clean operations if needed
+  - example: remove node_modules dirs in JS, delete virtual environments in Python, delete generated binaries in Golang, delete generated files in NextJS
+  - used both by the developer on his/her machine during development and by automated CI pipelines to enhance consintence

+- "start"
+  - runs the software locally
+  - examples: runs the jupyter notebook used by data scientists, runs a NodeJS service exposing APIs locally during development, runs React server and opens the page on the browser in developer mode

+- "update-lockfile"
+  - update the file that defines the specific version of all dependencies used during dep installs

+#### build

 - "build"
   - install any dependencies of the modules, compile and prepare a package of the software